 OpinionEditorial U.S. blundered during freedom march in Paris People are seen at the Place de la Nation as they attend a mass unity rally following the recent terrorist attacks on January 11, 2015 in Paris, France.
 An estimated one million people have converged in central Paris for the Unity March joining in solidarity with the 17 victims of this week's terrorist attacks in the country.
 Photo Credit: Getty Images / Pascal Le Segretain By THE EDITORIAL BOARD January 12, 2015 6:30 PM Print Share fbShare Tweet Email The White House blew it.
 A high-profile U.S. official should have been among the many dozens of world leaders who linked arms and led the anti-terrorism rally that drew millions into the streets of Paris on Sunday.
 It was an important show of world solidarity in the face of violent Islamist extremism.
 The administration admitted Monday that it made a mistake and fumbled around to make an excuse, but it still hasn't told us why.
 Security concerns may have made it wise for President Barack Obama himself to skip the hastily organized rally.
 It will be a long time before intelligence reports on the risks are known.
 But Vice President Joseph Biden or Secretary of State John Kerry, who was in India, should have been there.
 Attorney General Eric Holder, who was actually in Paris Sunday to see French officials, managed to give television interviews, but then said he had pressing security matters back home.
 Only U.S. Ambassador Jane Hartley joined the rally, not a face anyone would recognize.
 It matters in such emotionally wrenching times that the United States demonstrate it shares the commitment and strength to fight these jihadists.
 More important now is what France will do in retaliation for last week's killings of 17 people, and what role the United States will play in that response.
 We're all in when it comes to the war on terrorism, but also must be there when appearances matter, too.
 This is a global struggle that's personal for both nations.
 Even as a spokesman was presenting the administration's mea culpa Monday for not giving the Paris march the attention it deserved, news broke that the social media accounts of the U.S. military's Central Command had been hacked.
 The culprits claimed allegiance to the Islamic State group the United States, France and others are battling in Iraq and Syria.
 The hack of Twitter and YouTube accounts likely didn't compromise any sensitive information.
 But the unauthorized access is a sobering reminder that there are people constantly searching for ways to do all of us harm.
 After 9/11, the sentiment "We are all Americans" swept the world.
 At this moment we are all French.
-By THE EDITORIAL BOARD Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By THE EDITORIAL BOARD Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.